 Two phantom residents haunt the Grosvenor Arms Apartment building– the man in the mirror and the woman upstairs.

-A tall, broad-shoulder man appears in a large lobby mirror, wearing a dark suit and fedora.
+A tall, broad-shouldered man appears in a large lobby mirror, wearing a dark suit and a fedora.
 An elegant young woman wearing a long skirt possesses the eighth-floor laundry.

 However, these apparitions are rarely chilling.
 Over the years, the residents have felt comforted by these spirits.
-If your arms are full of laundry, the woman upstairs will press the elevator’s call button for you.
+If your arms are full of laundry, the woman upstairs will press the elevator’s call button on your behalf.

 The Brown Palace Hotel and Spa: 321 17th Street

 The Brown Palace Hotel and Spa is home to many spectral apparitions.
 The triangle-shaped haunted hotel opened in downtown Denver in 1892.
-Many visitors to the Brown Palace Club room have reported lights flickering, the carpet “crawling” underfoot, and a bartender who flits in and out through a wall.
+Many visitors to the Brown Palace Club room have reported lights flickering, the carpet “crawling” underfoot, and a bartender who appears to flit in and out through a wall.

 Perhaps Dwight Eisenhower had ghostly visitors in his campaign headquarters.
-The Brown Palace Club Room was used in 1952 as Eisenhower’s headquarters when he ran for President.
+The Brown Palace Club Room was used in 1952 as Eisenhower’s headquarters during his presidential campaign.

-Employees and guests have experienced sudden chills, doors slamming, invisible children laughing, and papers soaring off tables.
+Employees and guests have reported experiencing sudden chills, doors slamming, the sound of invisible children laughing, and papers flying off tables.

 One of the apparitions is a man dressed as an old-fashioned railroad conductor who walks into the wall when approached.
 The second is a senior woman in a long black dress wailing about her broken heater, who vanishes when maintenance arrives.